kking/miracosta_cs/README.md

 # MCC-CS
-Samples of work from Computer Science courses taken at MiraCosta College, Spring 2018 through Spring 2019.
+Samples of work from Computer Science courses taken at MiraCosta College, Fall 2017 through Spring 2019.